Sillybutts/SillyPistol/README.md

 # THIS DESIGN IS IN CLOSED BETA.
 DO NOT PRINT UNLESS I TOLD YOU TO.
 PARTS WILL NOT BE FINISHED, STUFF WILL BE BAD, UNLESS I TOLD YOU TO PRINT IT.

 - Changelog: 6-17-22: Added an optional beefier MagwellLock in response to a user snapping their normal one.
 The beefier version is twice as thick.
 It should be more durable, but it takes more force to close the magwell.
+- Changelog: 7-3-22: Updated the Muzzle and Turnaround to have an extra screw along the bottom.
+This ensures the barrel is kept straight when installed.

 ## Description